-The Hellenic Financial Ombudsman – Nonprofit Alternative Dispute Resolution Organisation (HFO – ADRO former HOBIS) is a specialized Alternative Dispute Resolution (ADR) entity, registered in the Register of ADR entities of the General Secretariat for Trade and Consumer Protection of the Ministry of Economy and Development, and has two units:
+The Hellenic Financial Ombudsman – Nonprofit Alternative Dispute Resolution Organisation (HFO – ADRO former HOBIS) is a specialized Alternative Dispute Resolution (ADR) entity, registered in the Register of ADR entities of the General Directorate for Market and Consumer Protection, Ministry of Development & Investments and has two units:

 a) The Hellenic Financial Ombudsman (HFO)

 HFO was set up on March 15, 1999, World Consumer Day, initially as “Banking Ombudsman”.
 In June 2005 was merged with the “Investment Ombudsman” and renamed the Hellenic Ombudsman for Banking – Investment Services (HOBIS).
 In October 2018 was renamed the Hellenic Financial Ombudsman – Nonprofit Alternative Dispute Resolution Organisation.
 HFO – ADRO is a non-profit private law legal entity.

 Regular Members of the Hellenic Bank Association (HBA)

 Associate Members of the Hellenic Bank Association (HBA)

 Members of the Association of Members of the Athens Exchanges (SMEXA)

 Members of the Hellenic Fund and the Hellenic Fund and Asset Management Association

 The Hellenic Financial Ombudsman, the first of the two areas of activity of HFO – ADRO, examines impartially, free of charge, disputes regarding the provision of banking and investment products and services, by banks and investment companies operating in Greece, to consumers and businesses (with an annual turnover up to 1 million Euros) and mediates with the aim of resolving them out of court.